 This unit is particularly large (in relation to other units on this page) measuring 49.75 inches wide, 35.25 inches high and 24 inches deep.

-10. Microwave Storage Cart with Wheels (by Hazelwood Home)
+8. Microwave Storage Cart Shelf on Wheels (by Home Source Industries)

 If you’re in need of a more convenient place to store your microwave, consider this microwave cart with wheels.